Best Lego Activities To Keep Kids Busy At Home

-We can't go to the movies, but the latest release flicks are coming to life at home, in the most fun way!
-Bringing together the best of both worlds, LEGO has released new movie-themed packs including Trolls, Jurassic World and Minions so you can spark a master-in-the-making at home.
+We can't go to the movies right now, but the blockbuster flicks are coming to life at home, in the most fun way!
+Bringing together the best of both worlds, LEGO has awesome movie-themed packs including Trolls, Jurassic World and Minions,

 Trolls World Tour LEGO sets are full of Minifigures, buildable characters and loads of colourful details, for fans to recreate their favourite music scenes.
 The range includes Poppy's Hot Air Balloon Adventure so they can take to the skies in a hot air balloon with Poppy, Branch, Biggie and Mr.Dinkles.
 They can even style their hair with cute accessories!
 Go wild at the Pop Village Celebration to party with the Trolls and spin the wheel to see if the weather will be sunshine or rainbows, and host your own rock battle at the Volcano Rock City Concert with amazing, moving, felt stage wings and turning podiums.

 The Jurassic World LEGO playsets include an exciting collection of cool vehicles, heroic characters and iconic buildings, plus laboratories and scientific equipment.
 Kids will love creating dinosaur action adventures with Dilophosaurus on the Loose, Baryonyx Face-Off: The Treasure Hunt and Triceratops Rampage.